DupiDachs/motorSync/README.md

 ## Prerequisite

-Install https://github.com/droans/klipper_extras.
+Install https://github.com/droans/klipper_extras (i.e. https://github.com/droans/klipper_extras/tree/main/extended_macro).
 The synchronization procedure makes use of python scripts from within klipper Macros.
 At the moment, there is a small bug within the klipper_extras installer.
 If prompted to update your printer_data/config/moonraker.conf for updating the repository, prompt with no to complete.
 Add the update section to your printer_data/config/moonraker.conf manually.